 - Difficulty level – 1 out of 5, a short and easy walking day on the footpath with some sandy parts.

 The route goes through Vila Nova following Rua Custodio Bras Pacheco (the main street in the town) from your hotel you just can get to this street and continue following the signs on the left-hand side of the street.
-The first 4 km was not very scenic; out of the town, along the road, across the bridge to the other side and then through the bush back to the coast.
+The first 4 km was not very scenic; out of the town, along the road, across the bridge to the other side, and then through the bush back to the coast.
 You can easily skip it and take a boat.

 Alternative!
 In Vila Nova de Milfontes you can take a boat to the other side of the river instead of walking across the bridge, it’ll make your walking day about 4 km shorter, but to be honest, you won’t miss out a lot, the first 4 km were through the town and along the road (we walked this part).
 I’d rather spend that time enjoying the beach Praia das Furnas.
-The boat leaves as soon as there are people willing to go, the pier is at the fortress in Vila Nova de Milfontes.
+The boat leaves as soon as people are willing to go, the pier is at the fortress in Vila Nova de Milfontes.
 The boat drops you at the beach on the opposite side you don’t have to look for the route just continue walking along the beach to Ocean Drive Beach restaurant.

 Praia das Furnas is a great place to stop, the route goes past the beach but we’d recommend going down and walking on the beach.
 After Praia das Furna the trail goes on and off the coast through forests and fields.
 At about 3,5 km before Almograve, there is a split; the left route continues inland, the right route goes back to the coast, and both routes join in Almograve.